sivasankaran1999/AWS-Data-Engineering-Project/README.md

 # YouTube Data Engineering Project
 Overview
-This project aims to securely manage, streamline, and perform analysis on structured and semi-structured YouTube videos data based on video categories and trending metrics.
+This project processes and analyzes raw YouTube video data to understand what makes a video trending.
+By analyzing the top trending videos, we aim to identify key factors, such as user interaction, views, shares, comments, and likes, which contribute to a video's popularity.
+Additionally, this analysis will help us build targeted advertising strategies around trending categories.

 # Project Goals
 Data Ingestion: Build a mechanism to ingest data from different sources.